Getting Victims Injured in Semi Truck Accidents the Compensation They Deserve

 Defective Trucks Parts Leading to an Accident

-Defective truck parts can also be a common cause of semi truck accidents.
+Defective truck parts can also be a common cause of semi-truck accidents.
 These types of accidents most often occur because of a manufacturer error or mechanic error.
-This include things like unchecked brakes, a loose spare tire, or a faulty trailer hitch.
-Manufacturers, mechanics, and the trucking company could all be held responsible for these types of truck accidents.
-It’s also possible that the team who performs the safety check on the truck could also be liable.
+This includes things like unchecked brakes, a loose spare tire, or a faulty trailer hitch.

 Unsafe Loading that Leads to Truck Accidents

-Semi trucks that are unsafely loaded can threaten the safety of other drivers on the road.
+Semi-trucks that are unsafely loaded can threaten the safety of other drivers on the road.
 This includes trailer loads that are not properly secured or loose cargo that can fall off a truck.
-It also includes trucks that are overloaded and are therefore at risk of rolling over or preventing safe braking.
+It also includes trucks that are overloaded and are, therefore, at risk of rolling over or preventing safe braking.

-Other Factors the Lead to Truck Accidents
+Other Factors that Lead to Truck Accidents

 Because there are so many parties involved and so many different factors at play, it can be hard to determine exactly what the one true cause of an accident was.
 That’s where Sand Law comes in to investigate your accident with the help of professionals to determine cause and liability.